 Cash and cash equivalents include highly liquid investments with original maturities of three months or less and consist primarily of money market funds.
 Such investments are stated at cost, which approximates fair value.
-For the years ended December 31, 2022 and 2021, restricted cash was \$3.7 million and \$1.6 million, respectively.
+For the years ended December 31, 2023 and 2022, restricted cash was \$3.3 million and \$3.7 million, respectively.
+Restricted cash represents funds held-on-deposit with third party financial institutions, which are insured in excess of the restricted balance.